selectmixer/Frinkiac_Microservice/README.md

 ### HOW TO RECEIVE DATA

-When a user or project requests data as above, the microservice will return as a response a random image + metadata, in JSON.
+When a user or project requests data as above, the microservice will automatically return as a response a random image link + metadata, in JSON.
 The JSON object will have the following keys:

 >Episode, Timestamp, Title, Director, Writer, Airdate, Image, Subtitles